 Super Metroid: "The last Metroid is in captivity.
 The galaxy is at peace."
 Then a log entry by Samus, and the game begins.

 The PAL and subsequent versions of Metroid Prime open with a narration about Samus.

 Prince of Persia: The Sands of Time.
 "Most people think Time is like a river, that flows swift and sure in one direction.
 They are wrong.
 Sit down and I will tell you a tale like none that you have ever heard."

 Modern Warfare: "Fifty thousand people used to live here...now it's a ghost town."

 Mega Man Legends has one that starts with "In a land covered with endless water..."

 Bayonetta has the most awesome opening narration sequence ever.
 The naration is going while the player is fighting off a horde of angels on pieces of a destroyed clocktower that's plummeting down the side of a cliff.
 And the game only gets more awesome.

-Most RPGs by Square in the 80s and 90s opened with a legend.
+Most RPGs by Square Enix in the 80s and 90s open with a legend.
 The most famous are the blue screens in Final Fantasy with Prelude playing.
 However World of Mana and SaGa also featured this with their themes of "Morning Sun", "Fear of the Angels" and the "Legacy" for SaGa.

 Star Fox 64: "Corneria, fourth planet of the Lylat System.
 The evil Andross turned this once thriving system into a wasteland of near extinction.
 General Pepper of the Cornerian Army was successful in banishing this maniacal scientist to the deserted, barren planet, Venom....